 Demographics and lifestyle classifications and UK population percentages

-Free social grade definitions, demographics classifications and geodemographic classes.
+free social grade definitions and demographics classifications and geodemographic classes

 Here are some free listings of commonly used demographics, lifestyle and geodemographical classifications.